 Tatiana

-Tatiana’s is a Love letter to New York, written with the flavors, aromas, and textures of Chef Kwame’s childhood and influenced by his sister Tatiana, his culinary muse.
-The eclectic menu embodies the culinary diverseness of New York City, which also serves as the foundation for the Restaurant’s story.
-African, Caribbean, Southern, et cetera, all represented in the carefully curated menu, influencing the Chef’s Story.
+Tatiana’s is a heartfelt homage to New York.
+Chef Kwame beautifully weaves together the flavors, aromas, and textures of his childhood memories.
+He is inspired by his sister Tatiana, his guiding culinary muse.
+The menu at Tatiana’s reflects the vibrant tapestry of culinary diversity within the city that never sleeps, serving as the foundation of the restaurant’s narrative.
+African, Caribbean, Southern, and other culinary traditions harmoniously converge in the carefully curated menu, intricately shaping the chef’s personal story.

 10 Lincoln Center Plaza—Upper West Side